 Winwaed Software Technology LLC also managed the panoramic photograph and map surveying aspects of the of the project.

 The Dallas Wetlands Project

-An updated system was created for the Fall 2008 class that uses an updated system based on PHP, MySQL, and final display using Bing Maps.
-This new version also allows the students to directly add or edit their data through a web interface.
+An updated system was created for the Fall 2008 class that uses an updated system based on PHP, MySQL, and a final display using Bing Maps.
+This new version also allowed the students to directly add or edit their data through a web interface.